BL0CK-X/api-developer-program/README.md

 ## How To Contribute

-Ways to help this project and help the marketplace grow!
+Ways to help this project and help the marketplace grow:

-- Contribute to this repository so people can easily compile and deploy in more languages!
+- Contribute to this repository so people can easily compile and deploy in more languages
 - Create a sick API and make a ton of money!

 ## Status of the Developer Program